kskvarci/ServiceBusOverviewDemo/README.md

 ## Data Encryption
 - Data in the messaging store is automatically encrypted at rest (AES 256) using a Microsoft managed encryption key.
 This cannot be turned off.
 - It's possible to encrypt using a [customer managed key](https://docs.microsoft.com/en-us/azure/service-bus-messaging/configure-customer-managed-key) stored in Azure Key Vault.
 - Data is encrypted in flight using TLS.
+It's not possible to establish an unencrypted AMQP session to Service Bus.
 See [this article](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-protocol-guide#connections-and-sessions) for details on the AMQP TLS implementation for Service Bus.

 ## Advanced Capabilities
 - **[Message Sessions](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sessions)**
+	-
 	- Gives you a way of designating a relationship between messages using a SessionID.
-	- When a session is created by the client, a lock is obtained on all messages with that sessions SessionID.
+	- When a session is created by the client on recieve, a lock is obtained on all messages with that sessions SessionID.
 Messages for that session are only dispatched to that client.
 	- Gives you a way of having a set of related messages processed by a single receiver.
-	- Generally used in "first in, first out" and "request-response" patterns.
 	- Needs to be enabled at the queue level.
 	- Has to be enabled before a session can be used in the API.
 	- Once enabled, Session ID (app designated) must be specified when submitting messages to a topic or queue.
 	- [Java SDK example](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/servicebus/azure-messaging-servicebus/src/samples/java/com/azure/messaging/servicebus/SendAndReceiveSessionMessageSample.java)
+	- Generally used in "first in, first out" and "request-response" patterns.
+		- **first in, first out:** Send a string of related messages.
+All messages in the string use the same SessionID.
+Label property used to indicate start, content and end messages.
+SequenceNumber used to order content offset from start.
+		- **request-response:** Use a single queue for targeted send and receive operations.
+E.G. Sender A sends message with unique ID for SessionID.
+Receiver A picks up message, processes and replies on same session ID.
+Sender A picks up reply.

 	![](images/sessions.png "")
 	Three clients.
 Each with a session (1,2,3).
 Each client pulls only that sessions messages.

 - [**Autoforwarding**](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-auto-forwarding)
 	- Java examples [here](https://github.com/Azure/azure-service-bus/tree/master/samples/Java/azure-servicebus/AutoForward).